BFLTeam/NTU_Dataset/README.md

 This database and project site can be found here Coming soon
 ## NTU-Nipple-v1
 This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification)

+Please cite the following paper when using this dataset:\
+Wojciech Michal Matkowski, Krzysztof Matkowski, Adams Wai Kin Kong and Cory Lloyd Hall.
+"The Nipple-Areola Complex for Criminal Identification."
+In International Conference on Biometrics (ICB), June 2019.
 ## NTU Palmprints from the Internet (NTU-PI-v1)
 This database and project site can be found here Coming soon